 There is a much greater risk when electrics are run outdoors, which is why all cabling and equipment need a Residual Current Device (RCD) fitted at the fuse box to protect both the cabling and equipment that are being installed.
 The RCD is vital, because it will immediately cut off the electricity supply if a fault is detected.
 If the wiring is being run underground, it must be buried deep enough to avoid being cut by gardening tools – it should be covered with cable ties or tape to ensure maximum safety.
 Outdoor plug sockets should always be weatherproof so that they’re protected from the elements.

-If hiring an electrician, you should use an electrician registered with a Government approved scheme like NICEIC, because of the risk associated with outdoor electrics.
+If hiring an electrician, you should use an electrician registered with a Government approved scheme such as NICEIC, because of the risk associated with outdoor electrics.
 After the work has been done, the electrician will issue a certificate declaring that it complies with wiring regulations.
 A Building Compliance Certificate confirming the work meets the requirements of building regulations, ensuring that it is safe and legal, will follow.

 Enhance your water feature with lighting

 Garden lighting can be used to great effect on water features, especially on late summer evenings when entertaining.
-Subtle lighting from below can create a lovely ambience and, of course, has a practical function too when the sun goes down.
+Subtle lighting from below can create a lovely ambience and, of course, has a practical function when the sun goes down.

 For larger gardens and landscapes, centrepiece fountains that require a pool surround continue to prove very popular.
 For smaller gardens, self-circulating water features are undoubtedly ideal as they require minimum maintenance and can fit into a more compact space while still looking impressive.

 Will my utility bills go up with a water feature?